FindMySchool LogoFindMySchool

 Families seeking a place based on faith criteria must provide evidence of worship, typically a clergy reference.
 The specific requirements are detailed in the school's admissions policy, available on the website.

 For families applying without faith criteria, distance becomes the determining factor.
-The school does not publish the last distance offered, but given the oversubscription level, living very close is essential.
+The school does not publish the furthest distance at which a place was offered, but given the oversubscription level, living very close is essential.
 Parents should use the FindMySchool Map Search to check their precise distance from the school gates.

 Applications